Exposed Tooth Nerve

 1. Tooth Decay

-Tooth decay, or cavities, is one of the most common causes of an exposed tooth nerve.
+Tooth decay, or cavities, is one of the most common causes of an exposed nerve in teeth.
 When bacteria in the mouth produce acids that erode the enamel, the underlying dentin and pulp can become exposed, resulting in pain and sensitivity.

 2. Trauma or Injury